evanwill/_drafts/_notes/cygwin.md

 ## Using Cygwin

 The installer should put a shortcut on your desktop.
 Click it to start the terminal (this starts `cygwin64/bin/mintty.exe`, if you double click `cygwin64/Cygwin.bat` you will start in the awful Windows `cmd.exe` terminal instead).

+It is important to know that the file system is a bit wonky via the Cygwin shell.
-First, your `/` root directory is `C:\cygwin64`.
+According to Cygwin, your `/` root directory is `C:\cygwin64`.
 Cygwin creates a home directory inside this root.
-This means that `cd ~` then `pwd` will read `/home/username`, but it is not your Windows user directory.
+This means that `cd ~` then `pwd` will read `/home/username`, but it is *NOT* your Windows user directory.
 Instead it is `C:\cygwin64\home\username`, your user directory in Cygwin's root.

 To access your normal Windows file system use `/cygdrive/`.
 For example `cd /cygdrive/c` will bring you to `C:\`.
 Thus, your normal Windows user directory will typically be at `cd /cygdrive/c/Users/username`.

+To make life a bit easier, use the `chere` package to add a Windows context menu item (i.e. add "Bash Prompt Here" option when you right click on any folder).
+To configure, right click on your Cygwin terminal shortcut (on desktop or in start menu) and choose "Run as administrator".
+Then type the command: `chere -i -t mintty`.
+This adds the default terminal to your context menu as "Bash Prompt Here".
+The option can be uninstalled via Windows Control Panel like a program.
+To see the full options check `chere --help`.